sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 to dCache either with a valid proxy certificate or username/password or a macaroon depending on the client.
 We support the following clients:

-* `gfal2 <https://dmc-docs.web.cern.ch/dmc-docs/gfal2-python.html>`_ supported by Cern.
+* `gfal2 <https://dmc-docs.web.cern.ch/dmc-docs/gfal2-python.html>`_ supported by CERN.
 It allows proxy authentication only.
 * `ada <https://github.com/sara-nl/SpiderScripts/tree/master/ada>`_ supported by SURF.
 It allows proxy or username/password or macaroon authentication.
 * :ref:`srmbringonline <srm-staging>`.
 It supports proxy authentication only.